Halter (horse show): Arabians and related breeds

 The Arabian horse and breeds directly derived from the Arabian, such as the Morab, Welara, and the National Show Horse, as well as part-Arabian pinto horses, do not have any braiding or banding that interferes with a naturally long, free-flowing mane and tail.
 (Unless specifically shown as sport horses, then hunter-style braiding and presentation is permissible).

 Some miniature horses are also shown in the style of Arabians.

 The conformation stance for the breed is to have the front feet square and the back feet parted so that one leg is set perpendicular to the ground, and the other slightly behind it, in order to tighten and flatten the relatively horizontal croup and show off the high-set tail that are breed characteristics.
 The head is carried high and the neck stretched out.
 Class procedure is similar to the action breeds, with somewhat greater emphasis on the stand-up for individual presentation.

 They are presented in a very fine, thin show halter with minimal decoration, designed to show off the refined head that is a characteristic of the breed.
 Handlers usually wear similar attire to those showing action breeds, though some instead choose to wear Western-style attire.
 They are as extensively groomed as the action breeds, though manes and tails are never clipped or artificially enhanced, other than the clipping of a bridle path.

 Judging of Arabian horses is in flux, with a new judging system set to go into effect in early 2008.
 Under the new system, breed type, movement, head, neck and shoulder, body and topline, and feet and legs will each be given a numerical score with all components equally weighted.

-Draft breeds

-Draft horses are usually shown in a square stance, though sometimes slightly parked out.
-Mane and tail styles vary, but most are shown with the tail tied up into a short knot that is no longer than the length of the dock.
-Manes on most working breeds are braided up short, usually with ornamental ribbon or yarn added.
-Mature horses are shown in a bridle, young horses in a leather stable halter.

-Other breeds

-The Baroque horse breeds such as the Friesian, Andalusian and Lipizzan, usually are shown in styles similar to what is done with each breed in Europe, in that clipped bridle paths and excessive greases or oils are avoided.
-Manes and tails are generally left loose and flowing.
-They are usually presented either in a hunter or harness-style show bridle or in a halter similar to those used by Arabians, but sized heavier, depending on breed and part of the country in which the breed is shown.
-Most are shown in a square or slightly parked stance and are judged strongly on movement and athleticism.